FIFA World Cup 2026 Preview

 Canada hosts World Cup matches for the first time:

-- BMO Field, Toronto — Canada’s largest city provides a cosmopolitan setting for World Cup football, with a diverse population that reflects the global nature of the sport.
+• BMO Field, Toronto — Canada’s largest city offers a cosmopolitan setting, with a diverse population that reflects football’s global nature.

 Brazil

-Brazil’s connection with the North American diaspora is significant.
-Large Brazilian communities in cities like Miami, New York, and Los Angeles will provide vocal home support, and the festive atmosphere that accompanies Brazilian football will be one of the tournament’s highlights.
+Large Brazilian communities in Miami, New York, and Los Angeles will create something close to home support, and the atmosphere around their matches will be among the tournament’s best.

 France

-The reigning World Cup runners-up and 2018 champions, France possess one of the deepest squads in international football.
-The production line of talent from the French academy system, as discussed in our global league rankings , ensures that Les Bleus have options in every position.
+The 2018 champions and 2022 runners-up have one of the deepest squads in international football.
+The French academy system, discussed in our global league rankings, keeps producing talent at every position.

-The French midfield, featuring a new generation of technically gifted players developed in Ligue 1 and abroad, provides the platform for Mbappe and the attack to flourish.
-Defensively, France have the personnel to be solid, though the recurring question of tactical cohesion under pressure remains.
+The midfield, featuring a new generation of technically gifted players developed in Ligue 1 and elsewhere, gives Mbappe the platform he needs.
+Defensively, France have the personnel.
+Tactical cohesion under sustained pressure is the one question mark that has followed this squad since 2022.

 Argentina

-The defending champions arrive in North America as the team to beat.
-Argentina’s triumph at the 2022 World Cup in Qatar, led by Lionel Messi’s transcendent performances, was one of the great sporting stories of the 21st century.
-The question for 2026 is whether Argentina can replicate that success without their greatest-ever player at the peak of his powers.
+The defending champions arrive as the team everyone wants to beat.
+Their 2022 triumph in Qatar, driven by Lionel Messi at his most inspired, was one of the great sporting stories in recent memory.
+The question for 2026 is whether Argentina can do it again with Messi at 38.

 England